-How to make a bookmark – Here’s a super easy tutorial for fabric bookmarks with felt applique, a clever and simple scrapbusting idea for this book-reading season.
-You might have noticed my felt-circle bookmarks from a while ago (they include a great PDF template, get it now!)
+How to make a bookmark - Here's a super easy tutorial for fabric bookmarks with felt applique, a clever and simple scrap-busting idea for this book-reading season.
 These bookmarks with felt applique are a quick and easy beginner sewing project, and they make wonderful personalized DIY presents for your loved ones.

 You'll find tons of easy crafting projects on this blog, including these you'll want to see: